 Figure 1.
-Map of Puget Sound with study area highlighted.
+Map of Puget Sound, Washington, USA, with study area highlighted.

 Figure 2.
-Catch per unit effort (CPUE) over time of the primary three species of shrimp found in Puget Sound trawls from 1999 to 2019.
+Catch per unit effort (CPUE) in May each year of the primary three species of shrimp caught in Port Madison, Puget Sound bottom trawls from 1999 to 2019.

 Figure 3.
 (A) Time series of standardized shrimp log-CPUE (colored points) and the best fit model that included the Pacific Decadal Oscillation and ONI as drivers of change over time (black line).
 (B) Time series of standardized shrimp log-CPUE (colored points) and the most parsimonious best fit model that contained only a bias term to explain drivers of change over time (black line).